 We're moving to the first weekend in September, from our normal June weekend, with high hopes that we'll be well on the way to putting the pandemic behind us by then.

 Having said that, things may still be a bit different to a normal year.
-We'll be taking great care to make the festival Covid-safe, and hopeful that by September things will be much better than had we stuck with June.
+We'll be taking great care to make the festival Covid-safe, and hopeful that by September things will be much better.
 There may be rules limiting ticket sales, we're re-thinking the stages and layout, and we may still need to socially distance to some extent - but the fun and the music will go on!